Sophie Christiansen

 • 2012 – Honorary Life Vice President at Riding for the Disabled

-• 2012 – London Olympic Games – Repeated her hat-trick success, winning three gold medals in the same categories
+• 2012 – Achieved three gold medals in the same categories at the London Olympic Games

-• 2009 – Appointed Member of the Order of the British Empire (MBE) for services to disabled sport
+• 2009 – Appointed MBE for services to disabled sport

-• 2008 – The first para rider to ever be award Raymond Brooks Ward Trophy for Most Outstanding Young Rider
+• 2008 – First para rider to ever be awarded Raymond Brooks Ward Trophy for Most Outstanding Young Rider

-• 2008 – Beijing Olympic Games – Won two gold medals (Individual Freestyle and Team Test) and one silver (Individual Championship Test)
+• 2008 – Achieved two gold medals (Individual Freestyle and Team Test) and one silver (Individual Championship Test) at the Beijing Olympic Games

-• 2004 – BBC London Disabled Athlete of the Year
+• 2004 – Named BBC London Disabled Athlete of the Year

-• 2004 – Athens Olympic Games – Made her Paralympic debut at age 16, securing a bronze medal in the Individual Championship Grade I event
+• 2004 – Made her Paralympic debut at the Athens Olympic Games at age 16, winning a bronze medal in the Individual Championship Grade I event